-To help you find the right retailer, consider asking the following questions to ensure your provider is focused on your business interests.
+To help you find the right business water supplier, consider asking the following questions to ensure your provider is focused on your business interests.

 Every water retailer should be able to provide you with detailed statistics regarding their customer service levels.
 Average call answering times will give a good indication how responsive their customer service is and whether they use an unnecessarily long automated system.
 Independent third-party review sites, such as Trustpilot, can also give a good indication of the overall satisfaction levels amongst their customers.